Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/README.md

 For testing the Bot Greeting when,
   -SingleConnection = "true", test configuration file should include a Dialog 0, Turn 0 entry with no input fields(Utterance, Activity and WavFile) speciied
-  -SingleConnection = "false",test configuration  file should include a Turn 0 entry on every Dialog with no input fields(Utterance, Activity and WavFile) speciied
+  -SingleConnection = "false",test configuration  file should include a Turn 0 entry on every Dialog with no input fields(Utterance, Activity and WavFile) specified

 ### Single connection and Multiple connection tests

 Single Connection tests:
-When the SingleConnection is set to true, a new connection is established with Bot for each Test Configuration file.
+When the "SingleConnection" in the Application Configuration file is set to true, a new connection is established with Bot for each Test Configuration file.
 Multiple Connection tests:
-When SingleConnection is set to false,a new connection is established with Bot for each Dialog in a Test Configuration file.
+When "SingleConnection" in the Application Configuration file is set to false,a new connection is established with Bot for each Dialog in a Test Configuration file.

 ### Skipping tests